tipsyfermion/BCS_Mapping_of_Brain_Signals_2020/literature_reviews/README.md

 ## Literature Review

-An extensive literature review was undertaken related to Brain Mapping and EEG data through Empathy for Pain with a few papers hosting slight variations from the topic but promising an excellent insight into the topic.
+An extensive literature review was undertaken related to Mapping of Brain Signals and EEG data through Empathy for Pain with a few papers hosting slight variations from the topic but promising an excellent insight into the topic.
 The literature review spanned over a course of 3 weeks with weekly meetings where the students reading and analyzing the particular paper would present their findings to the rest of the group to have a discussion and improve the level of understanding.

 **The papers discussed in the first week:**
 * [Frequency-dependent changes in sensorimotor and pain affective systems induced by empathy for pain](https://www.researchgate.net/publication/317255692_Frequency-dependent_changes_in_sensorimotor_and_pain_affective_systems_induced_by_empathy_for_pain)